Kitsap Environmental Coalition:

 From our forests, wildlife habitat, shorelines, and rural areas to our urban parks, “green” defines Kitsap County.
 It’s the presence of tall trees, the coolness of fern-lined trails, the movement of water, and space for wildlife to thrive.

-Kitsap Environmental Coalition (KEC) is the 100 % volunteer-driven voice for those who want to keep Kitsap Green.
+Kitsap Environmental Coalition (KEC) is the 100 % volunteer-driven voice for those who want to Keep Kitsap Green.

 KEC is the only county-wide organization: